applejuice8/automate-evaluation/README.md

 1. Execute the program.

 2. You will be prompted to input the number of stars and comment to be given to all links.
+The same number of stars and same comment will be applied to every link in `links.txt`.